Old fashioned, buttermilk marinated, flour coated, crispy, tender fried chicken recipe.

 - Salt and pepper

-- 2 cups canola oil, rice bran oil, grapeseed oil, peanut oil or other high smoke-point oil
+- 2 cups canola oil, rice bran oil, or peanut oil

 3 Heat oil in thick-bottomed pan: Heat 2 cups of oil in a large, heavy-bottomed skillet (cast iron, stainless steel, or anodized aluminum—something that can take the heat) on medium high heat until a pinch of flour starts to sizzle when dropped in the hot oil (but not so hot that the pan is smoking), about 350°F. Remember when working with hot oil, always have a pan lid close by.

 5 Fry the chicken: Working in batches, add the chicken pieces to the hot oil in the pan and fry on one side for 12-15 minutes, until golden brown, and then use tongs to turn the pieces over and fry for another 10-12 minutes, again until golden brown.